Skip to main content

 The Nyt Hospital Nordsjælland - the hospital construction site.
 The construction project is planned for completion in 2026.

-NHN hospital cuts rework worth 2% of its construction budget
+Iconic Danish hospital prevents rework worth 2% of its construction budget

 With the ambition to counterbalance many external challenges, the project is betting on new-generation construction technologies to help drive work productivity and eliminate unnecessary costs.

-Imerso enables any of us to 3D scan an area in the morning and have a full analysis ready to review after lunch.
-This is really improving the way we approach quality or interface issues.
+Imerso lets any of us go 3D scan in the morning and have a full site analysis ready to review after lunch.

 In October 2021, the Capital Region of Denmark purchased a 3D laser scanner to use with Imerso.
 The initial business case expected a target cost-savings of 4x times the total price of the software and scanning equipment used during the project.
 These savings were expected to stem from three main target areas: